Maikxx/meesterproef-1819/README.md

 ## Week 1

-During the first week we were greeted by Ontero from [Wallscope](https://wallscope.co.uk/) at the AUAS.
+During the first week we were greeted by Antero from [Wallscope](https://wallscope.co.uk/) at the AUAS.
-We did some initial exchaning of ideas and started talking about logistics of our visit to Edinburgh.
+We did some initial exchanging of ideas and started talking about logistics of our visit to Edinburgh.

 I have to say we had the option to work together with UX designers on this project, but this teamwork didn't feel very good from the start, so we decided to separate ways and each do our own.